snordenstorm/garkoosha-blog/_posts/2016-12-28-Decay-of-a-PoW-blockchain.md

 After the split occurred, miners will continue to solve blocks with the initial difficulty value $\Delta$.
 In a segment under examination the average time to solve a block will be $$T \cdot \frac{H}{h}$$ minutes

 In the Proof-of-Work algorithm the mining process is a matter of probability.
-The so-called difficulty value is adjusted to the computational capacity of the network in a way that allows miners to solve a block on average every T minutes.
+The so-called difficulty value is adjusted to the computational capacity of the network in a way that allows miners to solve a block on average every $T$ minutes.
 Therefore, the difficulty value directly reflects the amount of computational capacity.
 Miners search for a valid hash.
 But since it is unique they are less likely to generate one, let's consider the discovery of a valid hash a success.
 Let s  be the probability of success in calculating a hash.
 Then the probability of failure will be $(1 − s)$.

 Let $T_1$, $T_2$, ... be a sequence of times when solved blocks were registered by the network node.
 To reiterate, the mining process is irregular.
 Before calculating a hash miners are only aware of the probability to find a valid one.
 Let random variable $\tau$ be a number of seconds necessary to solve a block.